MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/getbmcstoresbycustomerid.md

 ## <a name="response"></a>Response Elements
 The *GetBMCStoresByCustomerIdResponse* object defines the [body](#response-body) and [header](#response-header) elements of the service operation response.
 The elements are returned in the same order as shown in the [Response SOAP](#response-soap).

+> [!NOTE]
+> The list of stores in the response includes global stores.

 ### <a name="response-body"></a>Response Body Elements

 |Element|Description|Data Type|